Creating a Butterfly Garden with Delectable Salvias and Milkweeds

 Some butterflies, such as Monarchs, will only lay eggs on one kind of host plant.
 In the case of Monarchs, it is Milkweeds (Asclepias spp.), because Monarch caterpillars only eat that plant's foliage.
 Monarch adults enjoy Milkweed nectar.
 Although Monarchs and many butterfly species are attracted to the nectar of Salvias, they don’t choose them as host plants.

 Planting a butterfly garden is an ecofriendly act and a wise move for gardeners who want good pollination in their gardens.
 To accommodate the need for host plants, Flowers by the Sea grows a number of beautiful Milkweeds.
-These include Wild Cotton (Asclepias cancellata), Orange Blood Flower (Asclepias curassavica 'Orange Form'), Golden Bloodflower (A. curassavica ‘Silky Gold’), Indian Milkweed (A. eriocarpa), Hall's Milkweed (A. hallii), Swan Plant (A. physocarpa), Showy Milkweed (A. speciosa), Common Milkweed (A. syriaca) and Whorled Milkweed (A. verticillata).
+These include Wild Cotton (Asclepias cancellata), Orange Blood Flower (Asclepias curassavica 'Orange Form'), Golden Bloodflower (A. curassavica ‘Silky Gold’), Indian Milkweed (A. eriocarpa), Swamp Milkweed (Asclepias incarnata 'Cinderella'), Swan Plant (A. physocarpa), Showy Milkweed (A. speciosa) and Butterfly Weed (Asclepias tuberosa).

 Orchestrating a flowerbed that is alluring to a variety of beneficial winged creatures while also providing shelter for eggs and caterpillars can be complicated.
 However, with careful planning, it is possible to attract adult butterflies, accommodate their offspring and also be inviting to hummingbirds and bees.